trothr/vmlink/README.md

 The VMLINK automounter script uses the key, here `yourvm.yourdisk`, to "link" (at the z/VM layer) your disk, bring it online, and then mount it at the named location under the automounter point.

+## VMLINK Concept

+VMLINK automates referencing disks of other virtual machines on demand of the "client" guest.
+Host administrative action is required for authorizing such references.
+Host administration is not required for activating such references once authorized.

+In other words, you must be granted the right to use another disk, but once authorized you do not have to engage the administrator to use a disk for which you are authorized.